Sam is a country bumpkin at heart, living in California as a reluctant Texas transplant. He knows that a dog is a family's best friend.

 Christmas Dog Names

-Christmas Names From TV and the Movies
+Christmas Names From TV and Movies

-- Elsa: The Queen from Frozen.
+- Elsa: The queen from Frozen.

-- Anna: The Queen’s sister.
+- Anna: The queen’s sister from Frozen.

 - Marshmallow: Their pet monster.